Journal of Veterinary Emergency and Critical Care

 The Journal adheres to policies set out by the Committee On Publishing Ethics (COPE; http://www.publicationethics.org.uk).
 If concerns are raised regarding potential misconduct, such as plagiarism, redundant publication, or fabrication or manipulation of data, authors should be aware that the Journal will follow the COPE guidelines in dealing with the case, which, if the Journal is not satisfied with the authors’ explanation, can lead to the withdrawal of a manuscript from peer-review, or the publication of a retraction, and also to the Journal informing the authors’ employers or institution of the details of the case.
 The Journal uses plagiarism-detection software on all submissions and shall inform the authors if any violations are identified.
 The definition of plagiarism used by the journal is as follows: “The wrongful appropriation, close imitation, or purloining and publication, of another author’s language, thoughts, ideas, or expressions, and the representation of them as one’s own original work.” (source: Wikipedia).
 If a suspicion regarding the omission of conflicts of interest is raised during peer-review or after publication, the Journal will follow the relevant COPE guidelines to investigate this, and authors should be aware that this could lead to the publication of a correction statement.

 Authors are responsible for ensuring that all manuscripts (whether original or revised) are accurately typed before final submission.
-Authors will be sent proofs in PDF format via e-mail.
-Corrections must be returned to the Production Editor within 48 hours of receipt; we request that authors return corrected proofs by fax.
-Minor corrections can be accomplished via email by ensuring that the journal title, paper reference number and corresponding author name are quoted in the body of the message.
+Authors will be sent proofing instructions via e-mail.
+Corrections must be completed within 48 hours of receipt.
 Authors should note that corrections should be marked as clearly as possible and kept to a minimum.
 The Publishers reserve the right to charge for any changes made at the proof stage (other than Typesetter's errors) since the insertion or deletion of a single word may necessitate the resetting of whole paragraphs.

-A PDF file can be sent free of charge to the corresponding author of each contribution.
-Free access to the final PDF offprint of your article will be available via author services.
+A PDF file will be provided free of charge to the corresponding author of each contribution.
+Free access to the final PDF offprint of your article will be available via Wiley's Author Services.
 Please sign up for author services if you would like to access your article PDF offprint upon publication of your paper, and enjoy the many other benefits the service offers.
-Visit http://authorservices.wiley.com/bauthor/ to sign up for author services.
+Visit https://authorservices.wiley.com to sign up for author services.
 Paper copy reprints can be ordered following instructions in the email sent with the proofs.

 Journal Contact Information